 Bennett claims that her work has a "narrative quality," even though it’s shocking and extreme.
 Most importantly she states, "To me what makes a powerful work of art is when it moves one to acknowledge the wealth of feelings inside, whilst embracing the incoherence of lived experience".
 Talk about being a dedicated artist!

-5,127 clicks in 9 w
+Research: 9,584 clicks in 120 w

 Interest: 1.1 minutes

 Concept: Flesh Embroidery Art

 Comparison Set: 38 similar articles, including: unorthodox embroidered artworks, stitched skin artworks, and cross-stitched milk cartons.

 Cross-Stitched Milk Cartons